Q. What is Amazon IoT Analytics?

-Q. What are the differences between AWS IoT Analytics and Amazon Kinesis Analytics?
+Q. What are the differences between Amazon IoT Analytics and Amazon Kinesis Analytics?

 Amazon Kinesis Analytics is a general-purpose tool designed to easily process streaming data from IoT devices as well as other data sources in real time.

-Table 1: AWS IoT Analytics vs. Kinesis Analytics feature comparison
+Table 1: Amazon IoT Analytics vs. Kinesis Analytics feature comparison

 ||Amazon Kinesis Analytics|